How to Make Fabric Star Quilted Christmas Ornaments

-The fabrics you choose can really change the look of this ornament.
-Here are some guidelines to help you make some great choices.
+The types of crafting fabric you choose can really change the look of this ornament.
+Consider these simple guidelines to personalize your design with great choices:

-- Color: Since there are three layers to this ornament, you want to choose three fabrics with colors that contrast against each other to get the best look.
+- Color: Since there are three layers to this ornament, it's best to choose three fabrics with colors that contrast against each other to achieve the desired look.

-- Design: Small-scale prints or even solids work best for this ornament.
-Large-scale images will get lost and may even create an odd-looking design when you're finished.
+- Design: Small-scale prints or even solid colors work best for this ornament.
+Larger fabric images will get lost in the different layers, and they could potentially create an odd-looking design when you're finished.

-- Number of Fabrics: We used a different fabric for each layer of the ornament, but you could choose to use the same fabric for the first and third layer or even use the same fabric for all layers.
-We don't suggest using more than three different fabrics or the design of the ornament will get lost.
+- Number of Fabrics: We used a different fabric for each layer of the ornament, but you can also choose to use the same fabric for the first and third layers (or even use the same fabric in various colors for all layers).
+We don't suggest mixing more than three different fabrics or you won't see the star shape on the ornament.

-Cut your fabrics into 2-1/2 inch squares.
-Here's how many you'll need for each color:
+Using a pair of scissors or a rotary cutter and mat, cut your fabrics into 2-1/2 inch squares.
+Here's how many individual squares you'll need for each color:

 - Fabric A (center): 8